Fl0p/OpenCV-iOS/README.md

 Just add line in your Podfile:

-	pod 'OpenCV', '= 2.4.3.2'
+	pod 'OpenCV'

 ### Instalation Manually

-Add opencv2.framework to your project
+Add `opencv2.framework` to your project

 Also add following frameworks to your project: